 This natural lock-and-key pairing between Sociopaths and People Pleasers — between villains and victims — is also the reason that the most disagreeable people sometimes have the most delightful, forgiving and agreeable romantic partners.

 In human psychology, extremes are rarely functional.
 Although some valuable things can come from the manic determination of the Psychopath (Hitler built great roads, I hear) their total impact is of course devastating.

 The two most functional personality styles, which thankfully make up most of humanity, are the Community Member and Go-getter.
-In fact, classical economics, an irrational, head-in-the-sand model that ignores humanity’s most impactful foibles, is based on an idealised society comprised exclusively of these personality types.
+In fact, classical economics, a head-in-the-sand model that ignores humanity’s most consequential foibles, is based on an idealised society comprised exclusively of these personality types.

-This is something which, as a global community, we really need to get a much better grip on.
-We need strategies that decisively filter these people out at all levels of business, media and politics, instead of promoting or voting them into positions of disproportionate individual power.
+This is something which, as a global community, we really need to get a much better handle on.
+We need strategies that decisively filter these people out at all levels of business, media, politics and law, instead of promoting or voting them into positions of disproportionate individual power.

-The larger our communities are, and the more global our governance, the more dangerous this becomes, because large populations harbour more extreme Psychopaths in the tail ends of their bellcurves.
+The larger our communities are, and the more global our governance, the more exponentially dangerous this becomes, because larger populations harbour more extreme Psychopaths in the tail ends of their bellcurves.